Mrjermjerm/Data-Structures/1-stacks.md

 ## Example Problem: Task Manager

-Lets say we have a set of task that need to be completed, and to help us stay focused we create a stack so can only complete one at a time.
+Lets say we have a set of task that need to be completed, and to help us stay focused we create a stack so we can only complete one at a time.

 Task Manager Requirements:
 - Allow user to add a task